-Disturbing and troubling data came out to surface last year.
-According to the Center for Disease Control and Prevention, the prevalence of obesity is 39.8% and affects about 93.3 million of adults in the United States.
+Disturbing and troubling data came to surface last year.
+According to the Center for Disease Control and Prevention, the prevalence of obesity is 39.8% and affects about 93.3 million adults in the United States.
 Adult obesity rates exceed 35% in states like West Virginia, Mississippi, Iowa, Oklahoma and Alabama.

 Endocannabinoid system, CBD and metabolism

 All vertebrate animals have an endocannabinoid system (ECS).
 The ECS plays a key role in homeostasis, which helps the body keep everything in balance.
-When endocannabinoids interact with the ECS, it can regulate appetite, pain, inflammation, thermoregulation, muscle control, energy balance and stress, among others.
+When cannabinoids interact with the ECS, it can regulate appetite, pain, inflammation, thermoregulation, muscle control, energy balance and stress, among others.

 Understanding body fats

 White fat, also known as white adipose tissue (WAT), is our body’s main type of fat.
 It is found under the skin and also around internal organs.
 This last type of fat is known as visceral fat.
 White fat is our main source of energy.
-It stores energy and accumulate it all around our bodies.
+It stores energy and accumulates it in our bodies.
 When this type of fat accumulates, it produces energy and keeps the body warm.
 White fat also works as a sensor for hormones such as insulin and other hormones that are related to sex and stress.

 But too much white fat can be harmful.
 If you consume more calories than you can burn, this will produce accumulation of white fat.
-If accumulated in excess, white fat can lead to obesity and create higher risk diabetes, high blood pressure, and heart disease.
+If accumulated in excess, white fat can lead to obesity and create a higher risk of diabetes, high blood pressure, and heart disease.

 Brown fat, or brown adipose tissue (BAT) also stores energy, but in a much smaller space than white fat does.
 It is called brown fat because of its color.
 It contains iron rich mitochondria, and because of this it gets its brownish color.
 And the main purpose of this fat is to burn.

 Brown fat uses the energy from calories to burn and then create heat.
 This process is called thermogenesis.
 When brown fat starts burning, it also burns calories.
 So, in the process of keeping us warm, brown fat can also help us lose and/or maintain a healthy weight.
 Brown fat is found mainly in animals.
 Before hibernation, animals increase their body fat by eating more than usual in the months prior to winter.
 When they enter hibernation, brown fat starts doing all the burning, keeping them cozy and warm.
 Babies also accumulate large amounts of brown fat to keep their bodies warm.
 Adults have brown fat too, but in a much smaller scale.
-It is mostly reserved in neck and shoulders.
+It is mostly reserved in the neck and shoulders.

-How to increase our brown fat levels
+How to increase brown fat levels

 CBD can transform white fat into brown fat, study suggests